 Sasanka Sekhar Chanda is a Fellow of the Indian Institute of Management Calcutta.
-Sasanka’s research interests are in strategic decision-making, managerial intentionality, and complexity theory.
-In the Post-Graduate Program, Sasanka teaches a core course, Strategic Management II, focusing on corporate strategy and an elective course on CK Prahald’s strategic thinking.
-In the executive programs Sasanka teaches an elective course on Artificial Intelligence in Management and Business.
-In the doctoral program Sasanka teaches a course on Theory of the firm.
-Prior to joining academics, Sasanka was in the industry in a range of roles spanning engineering, consulting and management for a period spanning fifteen years.
+Sasanka’s research interests are in strategic decision-making, system failures, and complexity theory.
+In undergraduate teaching, Sasanka offers an elective An introduction to thinking in complexity.
+In the postgraduate program, Sasanka offers an elective, Strategic analysis of business events, based on CK Prahalad’s work.
+In the executive programs Sasanka offers an elective course on Artificial intelligence in management and business.
+In the doctoral program Sasanka offers courses on theory of the firm, philosophy of social science research, strategy process research and theory development by computational simulation modelling.
+Prior to joining academics, Sasanka worked in the industry in a range of roles spanning engineering, consulting and management for a period spanning fifteen years.

 Publications in peer reviewed journals

 Below, I am listing the papers published in peer-reviewed journals in the order that they are to be read.